Gol Neshin

-Gol Neshin (گل نشين) (Note: Also romanized as Gol Neshīn) is a village in, and the capital of, Rudpey-ye Gharbi Rural District of Rudpey District, Sari County, Mazandaran province, Iran.
+Gol Neshin (گل نشين) (Note: Also romanized as Gol Neshīn) is a village in, and the capital of, Rudpey-ye Gharbi Rural District in Rudpey District of Sari County, Mazandaran province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 544 in 141 households, when it was in Rudpey-ye Jonubi Rural District (Note: Formerly Rudpey Rural District and renamed Rudpey-ye Sharqi Rural District) of the Central District.
-The following census in 2011 counted 582 people in 168 households, by which time the rural district had been separated from the district in the establishment of Rudpey District.
-The 2016 census measured the population of the village as 552 people in 188 households, when it had been transferred to Rudpey-ye Gharbi Rural District created in the district.
+At the time of the 2006 National Census, the village's population was 544 in 141 households, when it was in Rudpey-ye Jonubi Rural District (Note: Formerly Rudpey Rural District, renamed Rudpey-ye Sharqi Rural District) of the Central District.
+The following census in 2011 counted 582 people in 168 households, by which time the rural district had been separated from the district in the formation of Rudpey District.
+The 2016 census measured the population of the village as 552 people in 188 households, when it had been transferred to Rudpey-ye Gharbi Rural District created in the same district.